xiaotaichai/xiaotaichai/content/home/about.md

 # Biography

 I'm a graduate student in the Data Science program in New College of Florida.
-I'm interested in data anlysis and model building.
+I'm interested in data anlysis and model building, and dream to be a data scientist in the future.

+As a data science student who's strong at language such as R and Python and who has high query ability in SQL, I'm able to derive an analytical solution to abstract business issues and produce satisfying outcomes in a timely manner.
+As a candidate for Certificate in Investment Performance Measurement(CIPM), I have strong knowledge about the finance industry and stock market.
+As an operations management student who has many hands-on consulting experience, I greatly developed my communication skills to a diverse audience at different levels of the organization.